Sentdex/sentdebot/README.md

 6. System for managing help requests in help channel using threads and ticket system
 7. Extension for storing project and information about them
 8. Simple code evaluator for almost any language
+9. Bookmark feature so you don't lose some important messages
-9. Robust database using SQLAlchemy ORM
+10. Robust database using SQLAlchemy ORM
+11. Centralized handling of added reaction because there is needed some more processing for non cached messages

 And many other smaller things